AlexMercedCoder/MercedUI/readme.md

 ![mui](https://i.imgur.com/Jp894lv.png)

-_If you just wants a simpler way to create Web Components, try out simple components at https://github.com/AlexMercedCoder/simpleComponents_
+If you just wants a simpler way to create Web Components, try out simple components at https://github.com/AlexMercedCoder/simpleComponents_

+If you prefer defining your components via classes, MercedElement is a base class easily building components: https://github.com/AlexMercedCoder/MercedElement

+_MercedUI has simpleComponent and MercedElement built but if you only wanted those features you can use the smaller libraries above_

 ## About